Wimpole's Heavy Horses

 Originally, Shires took knights into battle – a knight’s armour was very heavy in the Middle Ages.
 But as it grew lighter, the Shire turned to agricultural work, helping to plough the fields and pull canal barges along.
 Today they are often used for carriage work and riding.

-At the National Trust’s Wimpole Home Farm in Cambridgeshire, there are five Shire horses - Queenie, Murphy, Jasper, Harry and Lady.
+At the National Trust’s Wimpole Home Farm in Cambridgeshire, there are five Shire horses - Queenie, Murphy, Jasper, Stanley and Lady.

 Shires are a rare breed now.